-Our effective tax rate for the three months ended March 31, 2022 and 2021 was (1)% and (1)%, respectively, as a result of our recording a full valuation allowance against the deferred tax assets.
+Our effective tax rate for the three months ended March 31, 2023 and 2022 was (1)% as a result of a full valuation allowance recorded against the deferred tax assets.
 In determining the realizability of the net U.S. federal and state deferred tax assets, we consider numerous factors including historical profitability, estimated future taxable income, prudent and feasible tax planning strategies, and the industry in which we operate.
-As of March 31, 2022 and December 31, 2021, the Company carried a valuation allowance against deferred tax assets as management believes it is more likely than not that the benefit of the net deferred tax assets covered by that valuation allowance will not be realized.
-A net deferred tax liability has been recorded as of March 31, 2022 and December 31, 2021 of \$1.7 million and \$1.8 million, respectively, and is included in accrued expenses and other liabilities within the accompanying condensed consolidated balance sheets.
+As of March 31, 2023 and December 31, 2022, the Company carried a valuation allowance against deferred tax assets as management believes it is more likely than not that the benefit of the net deferred tax assets covered by that valuation allowance will not be realized.
+A net deferred tax liability has been recorded as of March 31, 2023 and December 31, 2022 of \$0.3 million and \$0.4 million, respectively, and is included in accrued expenses and other liabilities within the accompanying condensed consolidated balance sheets.
 Management reassesses the realization of the deferred tax assets each reporting period.
-The Company has approximately \$0.2 million of pre-2018 federal net operating losses subject to expiration beginning in 2036.
-The remainder of the federal net operating losses have no expiration.
-The Company's 2017 through 2020 tax years remain open to federal examinations.
-The Company's 2017 through 2020 tax years remain open to state tax examinations.
-The Company's 2017 through 2020 tax years remain open to state tax examinations.
-The Company's 2017 through 2020 tax years remain open to state tax expenses (benefits) are recognized in income tax expenses, when applicable.
-There were no material liabilities for interest and penalties accrued as of March 31, 2022.
+The Company has approximately \$0.2 million of pre-2018 federal net operating losses subject to various expirations, beginning in 2030.
+The Company's 2019 through 2021 tax years remain open to federal examinations.
+The Company's 2018 through 2021 tax years remain open to state tax examinations.
+The Company's 2018 through 2021 tax years remain open to state tax expenses (benefits) are recognized in income tax expense, when applicable.
+There were no material liabilities for interest and penalties accrued as of March 31, 2023.